 The loss value is calculated from step to step till the training procedure is terminated.
 Losses are calculated in three ways: classification loss, localization loss, and regularization loss.
 Classification loss displays the error value for the object class's classification results.
 Localization loss is a number that expresses the error in determining the position of an object's bounding box during the inference process.
 Meanwhile, regularization loss is a process that adjusts or reduces the coefficient to zero, which is vital for assisting the trained network is converging more quickly.
-Based on Fig. 7, the last classification loss value is 6.02, the last localization loss value is 2.15, the last regularization loss is 8.516.
+Based on Fig. 7, the last classification loss value is 6.02, the last localization loss value is 2.15, the last regularization loss value is 0.346, and if they are added together, the total loss is 8.516.
 The smaller the loss value, the better the performance of the resulting model.